 You don't have to complete any process: you will be automatically included in the general system of French healthcare.

-- Then you must register to the French general healthcare system.
+- Then, you must register to the French general social security system.

-- Registration is free and completed online by logging in to the website of the health insurance dedicated to foreign students.
+Registration is free of charge and completed online by logging in to the website of the health insurance dedicated to foreign students.
+It is available in French and English.

 Can I benefit from the European Health Insurance Card (EHIC)?